KryptowKing/KryptowKing/README.md

 - 👋 Hi, I’m @KryptowKing
 - 👀 I’m interested in all things crypto
 - 🌱 I’m currently learning Solidity
-- 💞️ I’m looking to collaborate on ShibaMovesMS
+- 💞️ I’m looking to collaborate on HumanMS
-- 📫 How to reach me ...
+- 📫 How to reach me ... kryptowking@gmail.com

 <!---
 KryptowKing/KryptowKing is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.